S3BzA/GoMathAPI/README.md

 Interaction with a relational Database (SQLite/PostgreSQL).

 A simple API is cool and all, but CRUD (CREATE, READ, UPDATE, DELETE) operations are a core part of most web applications.
-Implementing database interactions will help you understand how to persist data and manage state in your applications.
+Implementing database interactions helps to understand how to persist data and manage state securely in your applications.